CraftoryStudios/RuntimePatcher/README.md

 new RuntimePatcher( EntityLivingPatcher.class );
 ```

-For Java 9+ runtimes, you have to allow self attaching by adding this startup `-Djdk.attach.allowAttachSelf=true`
+For Java 9+ runtimes, self attaching an agent was disabled.
+To work around this, the library will run the Agent in a separate process.
+This means that you shouldn't have to do anything extra to
-parameter or creating the `RuntimePatcher` instance in a separate process.
+get it to work!

 And we're done.